Every parent has experienced a moment of feeling triggered by our child’s behavior.

 Children only act out because of trauma they’ve experienced or because they are experiencing big emotions inside of their little bodies and they need our help to feel them.

-This is their shadow arising wanting to be validated, seen, heard.
-The minute we bring our light of unconditional presence to their shadow and illuminate it is the minute they are able to regain clarity and become the connected, happy divine filled essence we know they truly are.
+Instead, if we look at the OPPORTUNITY that is before us and bring our light of unconditional presence to this aspect of them and illuminate it they are able to regain clarity and become the connected, happy divine filled essence we know they truly are.

 The act of naming our shadow, acknowledging it, giving it our presence and validating it is the simplest way to shine the light on it so that it doesn’t continue to loom in the darkness and control us.
 Simply put, when we are able to stop, step outside of our initial reaction, and become the observer we regain our power.